-(1) Authorized official

-The term "authorized official" means-

-- (A) any employee or agent of a passenger transportation system or other person with responsibilities relating to the security of such systems: - (B) any officer, employee, or agent of the Department of Homeland Security, the Department of Transportation, or the Department of Justice with responsibilities relating to the security of passenger transportation systems; or - (C) any Federal, State, or local law enforcement officer.
+(1) Authorized official The term "authorized official" means- (A) any employee or agent of a passenger transportation system or other person with responsibilities relating to the security of such systems; (B) any officer, employee, or agent of the Department of Homeland Security, the Department of Transportation, or the Department of Justice with responsibilities relating to the security of passenger transportation systems; or (C) any Federal, State, or local law enforcement officer.

-(2) Covered activity

-The term "covered activity" means any suspicious transaction, activity, or occurrence that involves, or is directed against, a passenger transportation system or vehicle or its passengers indicating that an individual may be engaging, or preparing to engage, in a violation of law relating to-

-- (A) a threat to a passenger transportation system or passenger safety or security; or - (B) an act of terrorism (as that term is defined in section 3077 of title 18).

-(3) Passenger transportation

-The term "passenger transportation" means-

-- (A) public transportation, as defined in section 5302 of title 49; - (B) over-the-road bus transportation, as defined in subchapter IV, and school bus transportation; - (C) intercity passenger rail transportation 2 as defined in section 24102 of title 49; - (D) the transportation of passengers onboard a passenger vessel2 as defined in section 2101 of title 46; - (E) other regularly scheduled waterborne transportation service of passengers by vessel of at least 20 gross tons; and - (F) air transportation, as defined in section 40102 of title 49, of passengers.

-(4) Passenger transportation system

-The term "passenger transportation system" means an entity or entities organized to provide passenger transportation using vehicles, including the infrastructure used to provide such transportation.
+(2) Covered activity The term "covered activity" means any suspicious transaction, activity, or occurrence that involves, or is directed against, a passenger transportation system or vehicle or its passengers indicating that an individual may be engaging, or preparing to engage, in a violation of law relating to- (A) a threat to a passenger transportation system or passenger safety or security; or (B) an act of terrorism (as that term is defined in section 3077 of title 18).
+(3) Passenger transportation The term "passenger transportation" means- (A) public transportation, as defined in section 5302 of title 49; (B) over-the-road bus transportation, as defined in subchapter IV, and school bus transportation; (C) intercity passenger rail1 transportation2 as defined in section 24102 of title 49; (D) the transportation of passengers onboard a passenger vessel2 as defined in section 2101 of title 46; (E) other regularly scheduled waterborne transportation service of passengers by vessel of at least 20 gross tons; and (F) air transportation, as defined in section 40102 of title 49, of passengers.
+(4) Passenger transportation system The term "passenger transportation system" means an entity or entities organized to provide passenger transportation using vehicles, including the infrastructure used to provide such transportation.
+(5) Vehicle The term "vehicle" has the meaning given to that term in section $1992(16)^3$ of title 18. (e) Effective date This section shall take effect on October 1, 2006, and shall apply to all activities and claims occurring on or after such date.
+(Pub.
+L. 110-53, title XII, §1206, Aug.
+3, 2007, 121 Stat.
+388.)
+References in Text Subchapter IV, referred to in subsec. (d)(3)(B), was in the original "title XV of this Act", meaning title XV of Pub.

-(5) Vehicle

-The term "vehicle" has the meaning given to that term in section 1992(16)3 of title 18.

-(e) Effective date

-This section shall take effect on October 1, 2006, and shall apply to all activities and claims occurring on or after such date.

-Subchapter IV, referred to in subsec. (d)(3)(B), was in the original "title XV of this Act", meaning title XV of Pub.
 L. 110-53, Aug.
 3, 2007, 121 Stat.
-422, which is classified principally to subchapter IV (\S 1151 et seq.) of this chapter.
+422, which is classified principally to subchapter IV (§1151 et seq.) of this chapter.
 For complete classification of title XV to the Code, see References in Text note set out under section 1151 of this title and Tables.

-SUBCHAPTER II-TRANSPORTATION SECURITY ENHANCEMENTS

-§1111.
-Definitions

-For purposes of this subchapter, the following terms apply:
+SUBCHAPTER II-TRANSPORTATION SECURITY ENHANCEMENTS §1111.
+Definitions For purposes of this subchapter, the following terms apply:

-The term "appropriate congressional committees" means the Committee on Commerce, Science, and Transportation, the Committee on Banking, Housing, and Urban Affairs, and the Committee on Homeland Security and Governmental Affairs of the Senate and the Committee on Homeland Security and the

-1So in original.
-Probably should be "intercity rail passenger".
+(1) Appropriate congressional committees The term "appropriate congressional committees" means the Committee on Commerce, Science, and Transportation, the Committee on Banking, Housing, and Urban Affairs, and the Committee on Homeland Security and Governmental Affairs of the Senate and the Committee on Homeland Security and the $^3\,\mathrm{So}$ in original.
+Probably should be section ''1992(d)(16)''.
+Committee on Transportation and Infrastructure of the House of Representatives.
+(2) Department The term "Department" means the Department of Homeland Security.